William Mitchell established a

 local footpath cuts through to the Lower Town along the southern

 boundary of the old Rectory garden.
-Arriving in the centre, the initial
+Arriving in the centre, the

-gable of the Old School immediately beyond.
-Looking back, there is a
+tall bellcote gable of the Old School immediately beyond.
+Looking

-fine view of Whiteford Park.
+back, there is a fine view of Whiteford Park.

 Beside Hillside, a footpath leads away from the

 village across farmland down to Duchy Home Farm.
-The avenue of mature
+The avenue of

-village and the old Whiteford estate to endure.
+between the village and the old Whiteford estate to endure.

-To the west of Lower Town is a new house, Foundry House, which
+To the west of Lower Town is a new house, Foundry House,

-clearly visible on the hillside.
+garden building is clearly visible on the hillside.
 Folk Festival

 "A stunning arched auditorium set within beautiful parkland provides

-the venue for the Whiteford Music Festival" "Surrounded
+the venue for the Whiteford Music Festival"

-by rolling hills, and with views across Stoke Climsland to the moors of
+"Surrounded by rolling hills, and with views across Stoke Climsland

-Dartmoor beyond, Whiteford provides a truly unique setting.
-The
+to the moors of Dartmoor beyond, Whiteford provides a truly unique

-competition."
-Link
+national competition."

 Extracts from the Google site on Whiteford House

-In 1775 John Call, High Sheriff of Cornwall, built
+In 1775 John Call, High Sheriff of Cornwall,

-parlour maid!
+imprisoned by saucy parlour maid!

-Outside, the already magnificent views of Dartmoor
+Outside, the already magnificent views of

-that must once have rivalled that at Heligan.
+fruit garden that must once have rivalled that at Heligan.

-Whiteford stayed in the Call family until 1870 when
+Whiteford stayed in the Call family until 1870

-it went briefly to Andrew Montagu and finally into the Duchy of
+when it went briefly to Andrew Montagu and finally into the Duchy of

 Cornwall ownership 1879.